This article is part of a series about which wide receivers could lead the league in targets.

 PROJECTING THE OFFENSE

-The league leader in targets has had at least 170 of them every year for the last decade; in an initial projection for the Chargers this season, I gave Allen 181.
+The league leader in targets has had at least 170 of them every year for the last decade.
+In my projection for the 2016 Miami Dolphins, I gave Jarvis Landry 180 targets.

 |Player||Targets||Receptions||Receiving Yards||Receiving Touchdowns||Receiving Fantasy Points|